Hadith: Criticism

 The major points of intra-Muslim criticism of the hadith literature is based in questions regarding its authenticity.
 However, Muslim criticism of hadith is also based on theological and philosophical Islamic grounds of argument and critique.

 Historically, some sects of the Kharijites rejected the Hadith.
-There were some who opposed even the writing down of the Hadith itself for fear that it would compete, or even replace the Qur'an.
-Mu'tazilites also rejected the hadiths as the basis for Islamic law, while at the same time accepting the Sunnah and ijma.
-For Mu'tazilites, the basic argument for rejecting the hadiths was that "since its essence is transmission by individuals, [it] cannot be a sure avenue of our knowledge about the Prophetic teaching unlike the Qur'an about whose transmission there is a universal unanimity among Muslims".
+There were some who opposed even the writing down of the Hadith itself for fear that it would compete with or even replace the Quran.
+Mu'tazilites also rejected the hadith as the basis for Islamic law, while at the same time accepting the Sunnah and ijma.
+For Mu'tazilites, the basic argument for rejecting the hadith was that "since its essence is transmission by individuals, [it] cannot be a sure avenue of our knowledge about the Prophetic teaching unlike the Qur'an about whose transmission there is a universal unanimity among Muslims".

 With regard to clarity, Imam Ali al-Ridha has narrated that "In our Hadith there are Mutashabih (unclear ones) like those in al-Quran as well as Muhkam (clear ones) like those of al-Quran.
 You must refer the unclear ones to the clear ones."

 Muslim scholars have a long history of questioning the hadith literature throughout Islamic history.
 Western academics also became active in the field later (in Hadith studies), starting in 1890, but much more often since 1950.

 Some Muslim critics of hadith even go so far as to completely reject them as the basic texts of Islam and instead adhere to the movement called Quranism.
 Quranists argue that the Quran itself does not contain an invitation to accept hadith as a second theological source alongside the Quran.
-The expression "to obey God and the Messenger", which occurs among others in 3:132 or 4:69, is understood to mean that one follows the Messenger whose task it was to convey the Quran by following the Quran alone.
-Muhammad is, so to speak, a mediator from God to people through the Quran alone and not through hadith, according to Quranists.
-Both modernist Muslims and Qur'anists believe that the problems in the Islamic world come partly from the traditional elements of the hadith and seek to reject those teachings.
+Both modernist Muslims and Quranists believe that the problems in the Islamic world come partly from the traditional elements of the hadith and seek to reject those teachings.

 Among the most prominent Muslim critics of hadith in modern times are the Egyptian Rashad Khalifa, who became known as the "discoverer" of the Quran code (Code 19), the Malaysian Kassim Ahmad and the American-Turkish Edip Yüksel (Quranism).